zaidhaan/YumaBot-Core/README.md

 ### Adding More Tags (help message):
 In the help message, you might like your own custom tags, here is how you will do it:

-First of all, on the commands you want the tag to be in, put it in like
+It's very simple!
+Just go to the file of the command in which you want to add the tag in, and just pop it in like shown below
 ```js
 module.exports = {
     tag: "ExampleTag",